Accessible Capacity of Secondary Users: Bounds on the Accessible Capacity

-{\bf Remark.} As seen from~(\ref{eqnDefUppBound}) and~(\ref{eqnDefLowBound}), the initial state of the GTC is involved in the derived bounds.
+{\bf Remarks.} \begin{enumerate} \item As seen from~(\ref{eqnDefUppBound}) and~(\ref{eqnDefLowBound}), the initial state of the GTC is involved in the derived bounds.
 This cannot be avoided if the initial state is not known to the secondary users or if the access time\footnote{By a time we mean a stage of the trellis that represents the GTC.} of the secondary users is at a random time $t$ instead of $t= 0$.
 However, most GTCs~(for example, block codes and convolutional codes) satisfy that the process $\{S_t\}$ takes the uniform distribution as the unique stationary distribution.
 Equivalently, a sufficiently long i.u.d. sequence of inputs at User A can drive the GTC encoder from any given initial state into each state with equal probability.
 In this case, both the links ${\bf X}_2\rightarrow {\bf Y}_2$ and ${\bf X}_2\rightarrow {\bf Y}_1$ are {\em indecomposable}~\cite{Gallager68}.
-Then the initial state can be fixed in the derived bounds.
+Then the initial state can be fixed in the derived bounds. \item The readers may notice that the error performance requirement $\varepsilon$ by the primary users is not shown explicitly in the above derived bounds.
+However, these bounds do depend on the parameter $\varepsilon$ because the involved mutual information rates depend on the primary transmission power $P_1$ that is closely related to the primary error performance requirement $\varepsilon$.
+In particular, in the case of $\delta_1 = 1$, the primary transmission power $P_1$ plays the same role as the error performance requirement $\varepsilon$ does.
+In a general case, we may use~(say) $C_L(\varepsilon, \delta_1, P_2)$ to emphasize the dependence of the lower bound on $\varepsilon$, $\delta_1$ and $P_2$. \end{enumerate}